Ingredients

 Consumer insight

-Gen Z shoppers are the heaviest buyers, drawn by the eco-narrative as much as the flavor.
-Older consumers still need taste-bridges — kelp-and-cheddar or kelp-and-sea-salt formats convert better than pure seaweed.
+Gen Z shoppers are the heaviest buyers; they are drawn by the eco-narrative as much as the flavor.
+Older consumers still need taste-bridges, such as kelp-and-cheddar or kelp-and-sea-salt formats, which convert better than pure seaweed.

 Strategic takeaway